Major US Newspapers list, Newspaper Front Pages, Newspapers & News portals: NY Times, CNN, NY Post,... Largest US newspapers by circulation.

 The Arizona Daily Sun is a six-day newspaper in Flagstaff, Arizona.
 It publishes an entertainment supplement on Thursdays called "Flagstaff Live!".
 There is also a monthly magazine called Mountain Living Magazine of Northern Arizona.
 Previously, it belonged to Scripps League Newspapers, which later, in 1996, was acquired by Pulitzer which in turn was also purchased later in 2005 by Lee Enterprises.

-Previously the newspaper thought they were "the largest newspaper in the world", but currently it is only the eighth largest newspaper in the United States by circulation.
+Previously the company thought they were "the largest one in the world", but currently it is only the eighth largest US newspapers by circulation.
 Its motto is, "An American newspaper for Americans"

 The Boston Globe is the largest circulation daily in Boston, Massachusetts and New England.
 It is owned by the New York Times Company and the holder of 19 Pulitzer Prizes.

-The Seattle Times is the only daily newspaper in the city of Seattle, United States, and the most popular in the state of Washington.
-It is one of the last newspapers in the country to be controlled by a family, the Blethens, who acquired it in 1896.
+The Seattle Times is the only daily US newspaper in the city of Seattle, United States, and the most popular in the state of Washington.
+It's one of the last newspapers in the country to be controlled by a family, the Blethens, who acquired it in 1896.

 The newspaper includes political coverage and local news about New Jersey.